chainHero/heroes-service/README.md

 git checkout 85fa3101eb4694d464003c3a900672d632f17833
 ```

-Then, we will use the built in function provide by golang to install packages:
+Then we will use the golang built in functions in order to install packages:

 ```
 go get github.com/hyperledger/fabric-sdk-go/pkg/fabric-client && \